xhnatiuk/cpsc330/notes.md

 - Is it because one class is much more rare than the other?
   - If it’s just because one is more rare than the other, you need to ask whether you care about one type of error more than the other.
+  - We need to address class imbalance
 - Is it because of my data collection methods?
   - If it’s the data collection, then that means *your test and training data come from different distributions*!
+  - We need to address class imbalance

 In some cases, it may be fine to just ignore the class imbalance.

 ### Handling imbalance

+Depending on which kind of error is more important, we can pick a threshold that is appropriate for our problem.

 Can we change the model itself rather than changing the threshold so  that it takes into account the errors that are important to us?